MikeRogers0/MikeRogersIO/_posts/blog/2013-08-01-backing-up-site-to-s3-on-ubuntu.md

 ## Setting up a cron
-To make this script run every day at 3am, just add the following to your crontab:
+To make this script run every day at 3am, just add the following to your [crontab](http://www.adminschoice.com/crontab-quick-reference/):

 {% gist 6127154 cronExample %}

+## Updates
+6th January 2013: A big thanks to [David Behan](https://twitter.com/davidbehan) for updating the backup script, adding lots of helpful additional functionality.